-The Bridge Humanities Corps (BHC), now in its fifth year, will continue in revised form during the 2020-21 academic year.
-Six recent PhDs (within 3 years of degree) from the College of Arts and Sciences will be selected as Bridge Humanities Postdoctoral Teaching Fellows (PTF) through a competitive application process.
+Up to six recent PhDs (within 3 years of degree) from the College of Arts and Sciences will be selected as fellows through a competitive application process.

 What Is Expected of BHC Members

-Current 2019-20 BHC members may reapply for the 2020-21 academic year, so long as they have not only met all the stipulated requirements during their first year in the BHC but also successfully defended their dissertations and graduated by no later than August 2020.
+Current 2021-22 Bridge Fellows may reapply for the 2023-24 academic year but are limited to no more than two years as fellows.
 Current fellows are not guaranteed reappointment and will be evaluated along with all other applicants through a competitive selection process.

-- 3:3 teaching load as instructor of record for SAEL 200 or its equivalents.
-Equivalents will be determined by the CAS based on instructor needs and courses for which fellows are qualified to teach.
+- 3:3 teaching load as instructor of record for SAEL 200 or its equivalents;

-- Mandatory attendance of interdisciplinary pedagogical training on meeting the Carolina Core (VSR and CMS) requirements to be offered by the Assistant Director in August 2020.
+- Mandatory attendance of interdisciplinary pedagogical training on meeting the Carolina Core (VSR and CMS) requirements, offered in August 2023;

-- Student evaluations distributed and collected each term; peer evaluation once per academic year conducted by the Assistant Director.
+- Student evaluations distributed and collected each term; class observations once per academic year;

-- Mandatory attendance of two additional pedagogical training sessions (one per term) offered by the Assistant Director and designed to enhance the quality of instruction and help build a cohort of fellows.
+- Mandatory attendance of two additional pedagogical training sessions (one per term) designed to enhance the quality of instruction and help build a cohort of fellows;

-- Refusal of additional employment at the University or state entities during the entire length of the 2020-21AY program.
+- Refusal of additional employment at the University or state entities during the entire length of the 2023-24AY program.